ValveSoftware/steam-runtime/doc/reporting-steamlinuxruntime-bugs.md

     `~/.local/share/Steam/steamapps/common/SteamLinuxRuntime`
     for scout

+* Version numbers for some important runtime components are in `VERSIONS.txt`

 * The log file is in the `var/` directory and named `slr-app*-*.log` for Steam games, or `slr-non-steam-game-*.log` if we cannot identify a Steam app ID for the game.